Bathtub Girls murder: Arrest and trial

-The defendants, who came to be known as the "bathtub girls", were arrested on January 21, 2004 and initially placed in separate youth correctional centers.
+The defendants, who came to be known as the "bathtub girls", were arrested on January 21, 2004 and initially placed in separate youth correctional centres.
 They were later placed under house arrest.
 Both sisters made taped confessions of the crime, which were used as evidence in the trial.
 A computer was seized from the girl's residence and chat messages were found regarding the preparations, plans, and enactment of the murder.
 There were also searches for information about the effects of mixing alcohol and Tylenol-3 prior to the murder.

 Sandra and Beth were tried beginning in November 2005 and found guilty of first degree murder.
 In June 2006, they were sentenced to 10 years in prison for first degree murder, the maximum youth sentence.
 The 10 years consisted of six years in custody and four years under community supervision.
 If they had been tried as adults, they would have received life sentences.
 Although tried as youths, they were incarcerated in prisons for women.
 While the sisters were incarcerated they were unable to communicate with one another.

 In his decision about the case, Justice Bruce Duncan stated that the girls grew up in a poor, depressing and degrading home atmosphere, even though their mother earned a good income.
 They were not able to empathize that their mother was absent a lot because she worked double shifts, was often exhausted, and drank to self-medicate.

 Justice Bruce Duncan said in the conclusion of his decision: